David Colquhoun: Alternative medicine and the government

 Colquhoun was a member of the Conduct and Competence Committee of the Complementary and Natural Healthcare Council (CNHC), a regulatory body for alternative medicine in the UK.
 Colquhoun has stated he was surprised at being accepted for the position.
 However, he was dismissed in August 2010.

 Colquhoun continues to write on the danger of the alternative medicine industry using government regulation for its own ends.
 In a 2012 article from the Scottish Universities Medical Journal, he wrote:

 There are various levels of regulation.
 The "highest" level is the statutory regulation of osteopathy and chiropractic.
 The General Chiropractic Council (GCC) has exactly the same legal status as the General Medical Council (GMC).
 This ludicrous state of affairs arose because nobody in John Major's government had enough scientific knowledge to realise that chiropractic, and some parts of osteopathy, are pure quackery.

 The problem is that organisations like the GCC function more to promote their discipline rather than regulate them.

 Awards and honours

 Colquhoun was elected a Fellow of the Royal Society (FRS) in 1985 and awarded the Humboldt Prize in 1990.
+In 2015, he was awarded the Wellcome Gold Medal by the British Pharmacological Society.